Fed sees faster time frame for rate hikes as inflation rises - WTMJ

 AP Economics Writer

-In its statement after the policy meeting ended, the Fed said it expects the pandemic to have a diminishing effect on the economy as vaccinations increase, thereby allowing for more growth.

-“Progress on vaccinations has reduced the spread of COVID-19 in the United States,” it said.
-“Amid this progress and strong policy support, indicators of economic activity and employment have strengthened.”

-The central bank raised its forecast for inflation to 3.4% by the end of this year, from 2.4% in its previous projection in March.
+The central bank also raised its forecast for inflation to 3.4% by the end of this year, from 2.4% in its previous projection in March.
 Yet the officials foresee price increases remaining tame in the following two years.

-Fed officials expect the economy to grow 7% this year, which would be the fastest calendar-year expansion since 1984.
-They project that growth will slow after that, to 3.3% in 2022 and 2.4% in 2023.

-Soon after the Fed issued its statement Wednesday, U.S. stocks fell further from their record highs, and bond yields rose.
-The yield on the 10-year Treasury note rose from 1.48% to 1.55%.
+That outlook reflects Chair Jerome Powell’s view that the current inflation spikes stem mainly from supply shortages and other temporary effects of the economy’s swift reopening from the pandemic.

 The Fed is grappling with a dilemma: Inflation is rising much faster than it had projected earlier this year.
 And America’s increasingly vaccinated consumers are now comfortable venturing away from home to travel, go to restaurants and movie theaters and attend sporting events.
 Solid consumer spending is accelerating economic growth, and manufacturing and housing have significantly strengthened.